 Make sure the details you give them match those in your Wise account.

 Times are changing, and cryptocurrency is becoming a thing.
-Consider asking your clients to pay you via Bitcoin.
+Consider asking your clients to pay you via cryptocurrency, such as Bitcoin.
 You can then sell it via a Bitcoin marketplace.

 My favorite marketplace is Paxful.